BruceEckel/IntroToEffectOrientedProgramming/ComputedPropertyKeys.md

     readonly [BrandTypeId]: { ... }
     ```

+    This creates a property.
+    `[BrandTypeId]` produces an identifier for the key.
-    This creates a single property whose key is the value of the symbol `BrandTypeId`.
+    The identifier is the value of the symbol `BrandTypeId`.
     In this case, the key is not a string like "brand"--it's a symbol, which guarantees uniqueness and non-collision.
-    If you pass in a string, it will produce an identifier with that string:
+    However, if you pass in a string, it will produce an identifier with that string:

     ```ts
     readonly ["Dog"]: { ... } // Identifier becomes Dog